sergioburdisso/pyss3/docs/tutorials/extract-insight.rst

-As we can see, each returned fragment is a pair of the form ``(text fragment, confidence value)``, and therefore, if we want only the text we can select the only the first component:
+As we can see, each returned fragment is a pair of the form ``(text fragment, confidence value)``, and therefore, if we want only the text fragment we can select only the first component:

 .. code:: python